norotaro/enumata/README.md

 ## Access the current state

-If we access the attributes, Laravel will return the `enum` object with the current state:
+If we access the attributes, Eloquent will return the `enum` object with the current state:

 ```php
 $model = new Order;